 A very useful mechanism available in Wireshark is packet colorization.
-You can set-up Wireshark so that it will colorize packets according to a filter.
-This allows you to emphasize the packets you are (usually) interested in.
+You can set up Wireshark so that it will colorize packets according to a display filter.
+This allows you to emphasize the packets you might be interested in.

-You will find a lot of Coloring Rule examples at the Wireshark Wiki Coloring Rules page at http://wiki.wireshark.org/ColoringRules.
+You can find a lot of coloring rule examples at the Wireshark Wiki Coloring Rules page at https://gitlab.com/wireshark/wireshark/-/wikis/ColoringRules.

-There are two types of coloring rules in Wireshark; temporary ones that are only used until you quit the program, and permanent ones that will be saved to a preference file so that they are available on a next session.
+There are two types of coloring rules in Wireshark: temporary rules that are only in effect until you quit the program, and permanent rules that are saved in a preference file so that they are available the next time you run Wireshark.

-Temporary coloring rules can be added by selecting a packet and pressing the <ctrl> key together with one of the number keys.
+Temporary rules can be added by selecting a packet and pressing the Ctrl key together with one of the number keys.
 This will create a coloring rule based on the currently selected conversation.
 It will try to create a conversation filter based on TCP first, then UDP, then IP and at last Ethernet.
-Temporary filters can also be created by selecting the "Colorize with Filter > Color X" menu items when rightclicking in the packet-detail pane.
+Temporary filters can also be created by selecting the → menu items when right-clicking in the packet detail pane.

-You will need to carefully select the order the coloring rules are listed as they are applied in order from top to bottom.
-So, more specific rules need to be listed before more general rules.
-For example, if you have a color rule for UDP before the one for DNS, the color rule for DNS will never be applied (as DNS uses UDP, so the UDP rule will match first).
+More specific rules should usually be listed before more general rules.
+For example, if you have a coloring rule for UDP before the one for DNS, the rule for DNS may not be applied (DNS is typically carried over UDP and the UDP rule will match first).

-Select the color you desire for the selected packets and click on OK.
+The color chooser appearance depends on your operating system.
+The macOS color picker is shown.
+Select the color you desire for the selected packets and click.

-Figure 10.4, “Using color filters with Wireshark” shows an example of several color filters being used in Wireshark.
-You may not like the color choices, however, feel free to choose your own.
+Figure 11.3, “Using color filters with Wireshark” shows an example of several color filters being used in Wireshark.
+Note that the frame detail shows that the “Bad TCP” rule was applied, along with the matching filter.